Read about the latest publicly-available research and policy information from a range of institutions and government departments.

 MSc Palliative Care Course Scholarships

-The Cicely Saunders Institute, King's College London, has 2 scholarships available for UK-based students with an interest in conducting research in either dementia or stroke.
+The Cicely Saunders Institute, King's College London, has two scholarships available for UK-based students with an interest in conducting research in either dementia or stroke.
 These scholarships would pay for their tuition fees.

 The MSc programme is run by the Cicely Saunders Institute and was developed by King's College London in collaboration with St Christopher’s Hospice.